ya-sh-1729/ERC-CV-Assignment-4/README.md

 **Problem Statement: Enemy Dodging Game**

-A player-controlled object is moved using face tracking or hand movements.
+A player-controlled object is moved using hand movements.
 The objective is to dodge falling objects (blocks) that randomly appear on the screen.
-The game could rely on OpenCV for face or hand tracking, and falling objects are randomly generated.
+The game could rely on OpenCV for hand tracking, and falling objects are randomly generated.

 ## Requirements